Question 4·Easy·Inferences

 Identify what the question is asking

 The question asks: “Taken together, these observations most strongly support which inference?”
-That means you need to combine all the details given (dry years, wet years, survival, reproduction, and change over time) and choose the statement that best explains what is happening, not just restate one sentence.
+That means you must combine all the details given (dry years, wet years, survival, reproduction, and change over time) and choose the statement that best explains the overall pattern, not just one detail.

 Summarize the key observations